DuttaAnirudh/netflix-clone/README.md

 # Netflix Clone

 Netflix Clone is a web application inspired by the design and functionality of the Netflix website.
-It fetches movie data using the TMDB API and renders movie information on the website.[Live Demo](https://netflixclone-dutta.netlify.app/)
+It fetches movie data using the TMDB API and renders movie information on the website.
+[Live Demo](https://netflixclone-dutta.netlify.app/)

 ![Netflix Clone User Interface](/src/assets/homepage.png 'Netflix Clone Interface')